 Sadly these aforementioned solutions lead to costly and time-consuming renovations that involve frame modifications, changing doors, etc. These are possible solutions, but they will undoubtedly cause higher costs and effort.

-The Waterson swing clear door hinges (K51L-SW) uniquely combines swing clear design with our patented self-closing function in an innovative and attractive stainless steel component.
-Easy to install and heavy-duty, the K51L-SW meets Fair Housing Act (FHA) code, and thus provides a minimum 32” clearance when using a 34” door slab.
-This attractive hinge is also fire-rated hardware that meets ADA requirements.
+The Waterson swing clear door hinges (K51L-SW) uniquely combine swing clear design with our patented self-closing function in an innovative and attractive stainless steel component.
+Easy to install and heavy-duty, the ada door hinge meets the Fair Housing Act (FHA) code, and thus provides a minimum 32” clearance when using a 34” door slab.
 The increased clearance afforded by Waterson’s state-of-the-art design greatly improves wheelchair door access without requiring complicated renovations.

 Request For Information